 Dublin University, Biological Association, belovedly known as BioSoc or the Bi, was founded in 1874.
-Not only do they organise a number of events, including a Book Sale, an Eid-ul-adha Celebration, the Christmas trip and Panto, the Inaugural Ball and a fantastic Careers Night, but they also provide a number of survival guides to students on every year of the course
+Not only do they organise a number of events, including a Book Sale, an Eid-ul-adha Celebration, the Christmas trip and Panto, the Inaugural Ball and a fantastic Careers Night, but they also provide a number of survival guides to students every year of the course

 Med Day is an annual tradition that kicks off with a launch event and culminates into a day of activity, starting with a sea of matching t-shirts descending upon Dublin city centre to shake buckets and collect contributions.
-From lunchtime the cash count begins and fundraisers head to the cricket pitch and the Pav for celebrations and further fundraising activities.
-In 2016 there was a bouncy castle, an ice cream truck, and bidding wars over who got to put a pie in the face of staff members to raise much needed funds for ICU in St James's Hospital and the Oncology Day Unit at Tallaght Hospital.
+From lunchtime, the cash count begins and fundraisers head to the cricket pitch and the Pav for celebrations and further fundraising activities.
+In 2016 there was a bouncy castle, an ice cream truck, and bidding wars over who got to put a pie in the face of staff members to raise much-needed funds for the ICU in St James's Hospital and the Oncology Day Unit at Tallaght Hospital.

 Medical Overseas Voluntary Electives or MOVE raises money for our students to bring medical equipment and supplies to resource-poor settings when on their summer elective.
-The students have built these relationships over the years in places like, Tanzania, Malawi, India and Vietnam.
+The students have built these relationships over the years in places like Tanzania, Malawi, India and Vietnam.

 In 1999, the Trinity Student Medical Journal (TSMJ) was founded to provide an opportunity for students to communicate their research accomplishments.
 Students are invited to participate in TSMJ through sitting on the editorial board or submission of work.
 The magazine is launched in print at an annual School event.

 Within the school, there are a number of student interest groups aimed at promoting interest in certain clinical areas, such as Surgery, Paediatrics and Emergency Medicine.
-Additionally students are invited to sign up with any society they wish so whether your interests are religious, art or sport based there are unlimited opportunities to broaden their horizons and make new friends.
+Additionally, students are invited to sign up with any society they wish so whether your interests are religious, art or sport-based there are unlimited opportunities to broaden their horizons and make new friends.

 We recognise that in order for you to enjoy your time at university and to reach your full potential we need to support you in a variety of ways.
 Our aim is to foster a supportive learning environment taking your individual needs into consideration.
 Please view the slider for links to the range of supports available: